-You will have to act quickly if it was the wish of the deceased or the nearest relative to donate organs for transplant, or the whole body for medical teaching purposes.
+After a death you will have to act quickly if it was the wish of the deceased or the nearest relative to donate organs for transplant.

-The usual procedure is to approach the next-of-kin to make sure they do not object to organ donation.
+The next-of-kin will usually be approached to make sure they do not object to organ donation.

 If the death has to be reported to the coroner, the coroner’s consent may be necessary before the organs or body can be donated.
 A medical certificate must be issued before any organs can be removed or the body donated for medical teaching.